 The Faculty of History is working in partnership with Admissions Testing Service (formerly Cambridge Assessments) to administer the History Aptitude Test.
-As in 2011 and 2012, in addition to their application to the University, candidates will need to be registered for the History Aptitude Test (HAT) by 5pm BST on Tuesday 15th October 2013 via Admissions Testing Service's secure Entries Extranet.
+As in the previous 3 years, in addition to their application to the University, candidates will need to be registered for the History Aptitude Test (HAT) by 5pm BST on Thursday 13th October 2016 via Admissions Testing Service's secure Entries Extranet.
 Further information will be available on Admissions Testing Service's admissions tests website-www.hatoxford.org.uk

-Please see the PDF document below for details of how and when to register candidates
+Please see the PDF documents below and our new HAT video (link) for details of how and when to register candidates

 Amendment to the weighting of marks in the History Aptitude Test (announced 26th June 2012)